dylanmccall/django-sort-order-field/README.rst

 ================

 Sort Order Field provides a Django model field for controlling sort order.
-The field provides an admin widget which makes it easy to arrange related models in an inline form.
+The field includes an admin widget which makes it easy to arrange related models in an inline form.

-This is a very naive sort field, with no awareness of the model's ordering property and very specific admin support.
-However, it provides a simple and accessible user interface which could be useful for certain situations.
+At the moment, the admin widget assumes it is the only field which controls ordering for its model, and it has no awareness of the sort direction.
+This is less powerful than other sort field libraries, but its design may be useful for certain situations.

 .. figure:: https://raw.githubusercontent.com/dylanmccall/django-sort-order-field/1.0/docs/images/sort-buttons.gif
    :alt: screencast showing sort buttons in action